 Construction Update: A new TSA Security Checkpoint for Concourse B is open as of April 18.
 For passengers departing on Alaska, American and Delta airlines the entrance to the new checkpoint is at the far west end of the terminal on the ticketing level.

-The Transportation Security Administration checkpoints at Tucson International Airport usually open at least one hour before the first flight of the day on each concourse and remain open until the last flight of the day departs.
-In most cases, checkpoint waits are less than 15 minutes except during the busiest times, usually early in the morning before 8 a.m. and mid-day from about 11:30 a.m. to 1 p.m. most of the year.
-(Please note: Tucson and Arizona do not observe Daylight Saving Time and airlines adjust their schedules accordingly.
-From November until early March when Standard Time is in effect in most of the rest of the United States, the busy times are about an hour later.)
+The Transportation Security Administration security checkpoints at Tucson International Airport open by 4 a.m. daily or earlier if flight schedules warrant.
+They close when the last flight of the day departs.
+Wait times are usually less than 10 minutes except during busy times early in the morning before 8 a.m. and mid-day from about 11:30 a.m. to 1 p.m.
+(Please note: Tucson does not observe Daylight Saving Time and airlines adjust their schedules accordingly.
+From November until early March when Standard Time is in effect in the United States, the busy times are an hour later.)

 Information regarding the checkpoint process can be found at the Transportation Security Administration’s website.

 Specially designated lanes on both the A and B Concourses allow passengers who have been qualified through U.S. Department of Homeland Security programs including TSA Pre✓™, Global Entry, SENTRI and active duty military personnel to use expedited screening.
 Passengers who qualify for this will have it noted on their boarding pass with a reference to TSA Pre✓™.
-The specially designated lanes are to the left of the regular lanes on both concourses.
-At times when the TSA Pre✓™ screening equipment is not operational, qualified passengers will go through the regular screening lanes and be permitted to wear their shoes but will be required to remove laptops and similar devices from their carrying cases.
+At times when the TSA Pre✓™ screening equipment is not being used, qualified passengers will go through the regular screening lanes and be permitted to wear their shoes but will be required to remove laptops and similar devices from carrying cases.

 Personnel are prepared to assist passengers using wheelchairs or strollers and their traveling companions, including service animals, through the TSA checkpoints.
 Passengers being dropped off and needing wheelchair assistance should request that assistance when making their airline reservations.
 Due to security regulations, the airport cannot permit drivers to leave their vehicles unattended at the curb while assisting passengers into the terminal.